 Set a daily timer, turn on some of your favorite music, and pace yourself.

-I've set up extra time on the weekends to focus on dropping off your donation box, selling your items, and catching up on any of the challenges you missed.
+Remember: The weekends are reserved to focus on dropping off your donation box, selling your items, and catching up on any of the challenges you missed.

 Decluttering vs. Organizing